vuldin/redpanda-k8s-tuning/k8s-tuning-blog.md

 What's needed are solutions designed for Kubernetes operational patterns: automated, repeatable, and compatible with diverse infrastructure constraints.

-## Three Production-Ready Solutions
+## Three Solutions to this problem

-We've developed three complementary approaches, each optimized for different organizational needs and constraints.
-All three apply the same kernel-level tuning, but differ in deployment model, dependencies, and operational characteristics.
+Below are details on three complementary approaches, each best suited for different organizational needs and constraints.
+All three apply the same kernel-level tuning, but they differ in deployment model, dependencies, and operational characteristics.

 ### Approach 1: Standalone Script — Lightweight and Universal